benwu030/Text_based_game/README.md

 Your mission is to break into the lab and find your daughter.
 The lab is obsolete and full of dangers.
+Go Fast Or You May loss Your Daughter
 ## Rules of the game
 1) Winning condition: Rescue your daughter Alexandra in 48 hours (over-time = mission fail/loss)
 2) Do not die.
 If dead, you will be respawned at previous checkpoint.